Knee Replacement

 Not every knee injury needs surgery.
 In case of surgery is required, the doctor will choose the best method out of the following:

-• Total Knee replacement surgery, commonly known as knee arthroplasty or complete knee replacement, is a surgical operation used to resurface an arthritis-damaged knee.
-Metal and plastic components, as well as the kneecap, are used to cap the ends of the bones that make up the knee joint.
-For someone with severe arthritis or a severe knee injury, this surgery may be considered.
+• Total knee replacement surgery - Knee replacement, also called knee arthroplasty or total knee replacement, is a surgical procedure to resurface a knee damaged by arthritis.
+Metal and plastic parts are used to cap the ends of the bones that form the knee joint, along with the kneecap.
+This surgery may be considered for someone who has severe arthritis or a severe knee injury.

-• A partial knee replacement procedure involves replacing only one portion of a damaged knee, such as the medial, lateral, or kneecap.
-When arthritis affects only a portion of the knee, it is replaced with an artificial implant known as a prosthesis.
-The remainder of the knee is intact.
-Partial knee replacements are performed using smaller incisions, resulting in a shorter recovery time.
+• Partial knee replacement surgery is a surgery to replace only one part of a damaged knee, such as the medial, lateral, or kneecap parts.
+It is done when arthritis is present in only part of the knee and replaced with an artificial implant, called a prosthetic.
+The rest of the knee is preserved.
+Partial knee replacements are done with smaller incisions, resulting in less recovery time.

-• Arthroscopic surgery: Arthroscopy is a minimally invasive surgical procedure in which the surgeon creates a tiny incision in the knee and inserts an arthroscope, which is a tiny camera.
-On a monitor screen, the doctor can see the inside of the knee joint.
-The doctor removes and replaces the damaged components of the knee using the guidance photographs.
+• Arthroscopic surgery - - Arthroscopy is a minimally invasive surgical procedure, in which the surgeon makes a tiny incision and inserts an arthroscope, a tiny camera, into the knee.
+The doctor views the inside of the knee joint on a monitor screen.
+With the help of the guiding images, the doctor removes and replaces the damaged parts of the knee.

 We do what's best for you.